anthonymiyoro/LeetCodeExercises/substring_problem/ReadMe.md

 You can assume that n and m are integers in the range [1, 1000].

 ### Proposed Solution
+- Build subset of string A one by one
+- Search for this subset in string B
 - Search for subset of string
 - Store search result in counter
 - Loop through the string building each letter to a string